-Indicate when assessment(s) will take place:
+Indicate when assessment(s) will take place

-The pre-test is administered during the first two weeks of the semester, and the post-test is administered at the end of the semester.
+Pre-tests are administered during the first two weeks of each long semester, and post-tests are administered at the end of the semester.

-Criteria/Benchmark(s): Specify, if deemed appropriate to assess outcome(s).
-Criteria/benchmark(s) may be optional, especially if qualitative measures are used for data collection.
+Criteria/Benchmark(s): [Specify, if deemed appropriate to assess outcome(s).
+Criteria/benchmark(s) may be optional, especially if qualitative measures are used for data collection.]

-No benchmarks have been set as yet, given that this assessment is still in its pilot stages.
-We will set benchmarks in FY 2009 based on the results of our initial experience.
+No benchmarks have been set as of yet, given that this assessment is still in its pilot stages (especially for HIST 1302).
+We will set benchmarks based on the data we collect in the FY 2010.